Why does my air conditioner smell of mildew?

-When the days turn hotter and you walk into a stuffy home, the typical person will immediately turn on their air conditioner.
+When the days turn hotter and you walk into a stuffy home, you’ll probably immediately turn on your air conditioner.

 However, there are times when you can experience the strong musty odor of mildew.

-The only thing worse than a hot day is a foul stench coming from your air vents.
+The only thing worse than a hot day is a hot day and a foul stench coming from your air vents.

 It’s very important to address the problem quickly because mold and mildew can cause health issues.